missyjeanbeutler/Hosting-Digital-Ocean/README.md

 - Replacing full paths with environment variables is generally a good idea throughout your whole app (both front end and back).
 For React, however, keep two things in mind:
     1. If you built your front end with ```create-react-app```, your React front end can only access variables that start with ```REACT_APP_```.
 The ```npm start``` command builds them into the app.
 Variables that are accessed outside of React (i.e., in your back end), do not need the ```REACT_APP_``` prefix.

-    ?????????? ===>>>> I'm confused about step 2.

-    2. ```create-react-app``` does not allow you to access files outside the src folder, so if you need environment variables in your front end, you will have to put an .env file inside the src folder.

 ###### build folder
 - Make sure the project is working on your local machine.